 One way to measure the potential inefficiency in the allocation of capital is to calculate the effective marginal tax rate on investment.
-The effective marginal tax rate is the rate that would offer the same incentives implied by various features of the tax code, if that rate were applied directly to economic income.
-The effective marginal tax rate may be calculated from the user cost of capital.
-The effective marginal tax rate is the rate that would leave an after-tax real rate of return sufficient to cover the real financing costs of the investment and economic depreciation.
+The effective marginal tax rate is the rate that would offer the same incentives implied by various features of the tax code, if that rate were applied directly to economic income.254 The effective marginal tax rate may be calculated from the user cost of capital.255 The effective marginal tax rate is the rate that would leave an after-tax real rate of return sufficient to cover the real financing costs of the investment and economic depreciation.
 Effective marginal tax rates are often used as a measure of investment incentives in lieu of the user cost of capital upon which it is based.
-Tax changes that increase the user cost of capital also increase the effective marginal tax rate.
-Similarly, tax changes that reduce the user cost of capital also reduce the effective marginal tax rate.
-Increases (decreases) in the effective marginal tax rate tend to decrease (increase) investment in the long run, and thus decrease (increase) the size of the aggregate capital stock.
+Tax changes that increase the user cost of capital also reduce the effective marginal tax rate.
+Increases (decreases) in the effective marginal tax rate increase (increase) investment in the long run, and thus decrease (increase) the size of the aggregate capital stock.

 Economic output, however, depends not only on the size of the capital stock but also on its composition.
 In the absence of taxes, the operation of a competitive economy causes capital to flow to sectors where it is expected to earn the highest rate of return.
 This results in an allocation of investment that produces the largest amount of national income.
 However, if effective marginal tax rates differ across sectors of the economy, more capital may accumulate in lightly taxed sectors, and less capital may be invested in highly taxed sectors.
-This may result in an inefficient allocation of capital to sectors in which it earns a lower rate of return, reducing productivity and potential output.
-Thus, the effect of a reduction in the economy-wide effective marginal tax rate on investment could be partially offset if the disparity in effective marginal tax rates across sectors increases.
+This may result in an inefficient allocation of capital to sectors in which it earns a lower pre-tax rate of return, reducing total productivity and potential output across all sectors.
+Thus, the effect of a reduction in the economy-wide effective marginal tax rates across sectors increases.